animatedmax/spring-data-geode/src/main/markdown/reference/cache.md

 All GemFire native configuration metadata, whether from `cache.xml` or from the Cluster Configuration Service, gets applied before any Spring (XML) configuration metadata.
-As a result, Spring’s config serves to “augment” the native GemFire configuration metadata and would most likely be specific to the application.
+As a result, Spring's config serves to "augment" the native GemFire configuration metadata and would most likely be specific to the application.

 </div>